'She didn't deserve that': After teen allegedly had her mother killed, heartbroken grandfather wants answers

 Palmer said he helped Stone raise her children for years, and he hopes the girl's siblings can learn to forgive their sister.
 He said the family still hasn't told Stone's youngest child exactly what happened.

 "I told her little brothers don't be mad at their sister," Palmer said.
 "I told the 13-year-old personally what had happened...
-A raised that boy from a baby."
+I raised that boy from a baby."

 Palmer said his grandson plans to play football this week despite what happened, adding that the teen wants to go to the pros in honor of his mother.